MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows.md

 > [!NOTE]
 > There is another Docker network (NAT) that gets created by default when you install Docker.
 It is not needed to operate Kubernetes on Windows as we assign IPs from the cluster subnet instead.

-### Disable anti-spoofing protection ###
+### Disable anti-spoofing protection (required for l2bridge) ###
-> [!Important]
-> Please read this section carefully as it is required for anyone to successfully use VMs with host-gateway (l2bridge) networking on Kubernetes.

-Ensure MAC address spoofing and virtualization is enabled for the Windows container host VMs (guests).
+Should you wish to use l2bridge for networking (aka [flannel host-gateway](./network-topologies.md#flannel-in-host-gateway-mode)), you should ensure MAC address spoofing is enabled for the Windows container host VMs (guests).
 To achieve this, you should run the following as Administrator on the machine hosting the VMs (example given for Hyper-V):

 ```powershell
 Get-VMNetworkAdapter -VMName "<name>" | Set-VMNetworkAdapter -MacAddressSpoofing On